entrecode/ec.doc/doc/rel/datamanagers.md

 |title         |A string title for this Data Manager Space.|
 |description   |A longer description for this Data Manager Space.|

+Note that locales can not be set on creation, but are always set to the default (`en_US`).

 ##### Output

 * **201 created** if everything went well.
 The response is the new `ec:datamanager` resource.